 In the first half of 2021, HAECO Hong Kong recorded a loss of HK\$145 million, compared to a profit of HK\$20 million in the first half of 2020 (which benefitted from receipt of the Hong Kong government's employment subsidy).
-Airline customers flew substantially less (starting in 2020) COVID-19.
-February because of Maintenance work on parked aircraft also particularly affected line reduced.
-This maintenance services.
+Airline customers flew substantially less (starting in February 2020) because of COVID-19.
+Maintenance work on parked aircraft also reduced.
+This particularly affected line maintenance services.
 Cost savings provided partial offsets.